CLARIAH/shebanqx/USAGE.md

 It will always perform the setting of the correct grants for the user `shebanq` in the database.
 This is the user on whose behalf the shebanq web-app connects to the database system.
-In this step, the current grants are revoked, and precisely the right grants are (re)instated.
+Precisely the right grants are instated.

 After this it will load: